-Furmonertinib produced tumor growth inhibition in an EGFR G724S PACC mutation tumor model.
+Tumor growth inhibition was observed in an EGFR G724S PACC mutation tumor model with furmonertinib

 The in vivo efficacy of furmonertinib was also evaluated in a subcutaneous Ba/F3 tumor xenograft model with a HER2 exon 20 insertion mutation V777_G778insGC as illustrated below.
-B-NDG mice administered an oral dose of 15 mg/kg, 30 mg/kg or 50 mg/kg furmonertinib once daily demonstrated significant tumor growth inhibition with regression at the two higher doses.
+B-NDG mice administered an oral dose of 15 mg/kg, 30 mg/kg or 50 mg/kg furmonertinib once daily were observed to exhibit significant tumor growth inhibition with regression at the two higher doses.
 Moreover, furmonertinib appeared generally well tolerated with minimal change in body weight.